Mathématique: Chapter 58

 Chapter 58

 Brahms yielded up nothing, which struck him as purposeful, given the clear affinity Nicholas Rush had held for some of the man’s Romantic Era colleagues.
-“Bit of a grudge about the business with Clara Schumann, maybe?” he murmured, brows raised as the history between Brahms and the Schumanns inserted itself rather aggressively into the stream of his thoughts.
+“Bit of a grudge about the business with Clara Schumann, maybe?”
+He quirked a brow as the history between Brahms and the Schumanns inserted itself (rather aggressively) into the stream of his thoughts.
 “My my, we were opinionated, weren’t we?”

-“So,” he murmured, leaning back in his seat and looking at his list, eyebrows raised.
-“You seem to have been a mathematician with a strong penchant for melodic drama over structure and form.
-Very odd.
-What did you think about that, I wonder?”
+“So.”
+Rush leaned back in his seat and studied his list.
+“Y’seem to’ve been a mathematician with a penchant for melodic drama over structure and form.
+Odd.
+What did y’think about that, I wonder?”

-Rush crossed his arms, looking out the window of the train, watching the approaching skyline, glittering in the early evening.
+Rush looked out the window of the train and watched the approaching skyline glitter in the early evening.
 “Did you ever come here?”
-He murmured, his eyes on canyons of light, carved between towers of darkening glass.
+He murmured, his eyes on canyons of light carved between towers of darkening glass.

 He doubted it.

 There was nothing in his head of New York, other than a few scattered facts.
 Manhattan was an island.
-Yes.
-Very helpful.
-The Empire State Building—well, was a thing that existed, he supposed.
+(Yes.
+Very helpful.)
+The Empire State Building…it existed, he supposed.
 There was a subway system, a good one, running like a web underground.

 The soaring glass towers, limned with light, ached deep in his thoughts.

-As the train pulled into Penn Station, he stowed his laptop and checked his prepaid phone only to find he had over 40 missed texts.
-He furrowed his brows, then opened his messaging app.
+As the train pulled into Penn Station, he stowed his laptop and checked his prepaid phone, only to find a staggering number of missed texts.
+He furrowed his brows and opened his messaging app.

 ::Hi.::